STEMLab/InFactory-1.1/README.md

 ### Prerequisites
 1) OS: regardless of OS
 2) Maven: over 3.5 version.
 You need to install Maven.
    * This project supports the Maven wrapper.
-If you do not want to install Maven, follow `With Maven wrapper`.
+If you do not want to install Maven, follow `With Maven wrapper` section.
 3) JDK: over 11 version.

 ### Installing and Running
 #### With installed Maven
 1) Project build `mvn clean install`
 2) Spring server execute `mvn jetty:run`
-3) We recommend using the other port number(e.g.,9797) with parameter `mvn jetty:run "-Djetty.port=9797"`
+3) We recommend using the other port number(e.g., 9797) with parameter `mvn jetty:run "-Djetty.port=9797"`

 #### With Maven wrapper
 1) Project build `./mvnw clean install`
 2) Spring server execute `./mvnw jetty:run`
-3) We recommend using the other port number(e.g.,9797) with parameter `./mvnw jetty:run "-Djetty.port=9797"`
+3) We recommend using the other port number(e.g., 9797) with parameter `./mvnw jetty:run "-Djetty.port=9797"`

 ## Built With